 But sometimes, self-care becomes this thing you have to plan and make time for and commit to.

-Maybe it starts to feel like a chore because so many people keep telling you to “take care of you”.
+Maybe it starts to feel like a chore because so many people keep telling you to “take care of you.”
 Or maybe self-care feels silly or selfish, like your time could be better spent checking items off your to-do list.

 I get it.
 We’re all busy.
-But look: if you don’t make time for you, nobody else will.
+But look: If you don’t make time for you, nobody else will.
 You’re in the driver’s seat on this one.
 And I guarantee that one hour a week (at least) dedicated just to you is not too much to invest in yourself.

-But, how to fill the time?
+How to fill the time?
 We’ve got you covered.